The best baiting poles

 Updated on

 When it comes to stealthily and strategically placing your rigs and bait, it’s hard to be more accurate than when using a baiting pole.
-They offer the perfect solution to getting rigs in place without spooking the fish, whilst opening up opportunities to fish around the lake where casting a rig is impossible.
+They offer the perfect solution to positioning rigs without the risk of spooking the fish, whilst opening up opportunities to fish around the lake where casting a rig is impossible.

-Whilst they may seem a bit gimmicky and a lot of messing around to begin with, once you have used one, you’ll find it difficult to not continue using one every trip, that’s how effective they are and can add an extra dimension to your angling.
+Whilst they may seem a bit gimmicky and a lot of messing around to begin with, once you have used one, you’ll find it difficult to not continue using one every trip, that’s how effective they are at baiting up, and can add an extra dimension to your angling, giving you the edge you have been looking for.

 When using a pole, you can be 100% confident that your rig has got to the lakebed, not only tangle free, but with your loose offerings directly around it.
 Even the most accurate Spombing cannot achieve this scenario, and we know just how effective being really accurate can be at putting more fish on the bank.
 Here is our guide to the best currently available, all do a similar job but have varying features included.